The Effects of Linear Matter Power Spectrum Enhancement on Dark Matter Substructure: Physical Effects

 We expect (sub)halo concentrations to increase relative to CDM in scenarios with $P(k)$ enhancement, and decrease in scenarios with $P(k)$ suppression.
 We quantify this effect using subhalos with $\geq 2000$ particles, or $M_{\mathrm{vir}}>10^8~M_{\mathrm{\odot}}$, using the effective concentration~\citep{Yang221113768}

 where $R_{\mathrm{vir}}$ is the virial radius and $R_{\mathrm{max}}$ is the radius from the center of a given subhalo at which the maximum circular velocity $V_{\mathrm{max}}$ is achieved.
-We use $c_{\mathrm{eff}}$ because it reduces to the virial concentration for Navarro--Frenk--White (NFW; \citealt{Navarro1997}) halos while flexibly capturing non-NFW profiles resulting from nonstandard ICs and/or tidal stripping.
+We use $c_{\mathrm{eff}}$ because it reduces to the virial concentration for Navarro--Frenk--White (NFW; \citealt{Navarro1997}) halos while flexibly capturing non-NFW profiles resulting from changes to $P(k)$ and/or tidal stripping, as well as from dynamical DM signatures like self-interactions~\citep{Yang221113768}.

 Figure~\ref{fig:m_c} shows the $c_{\mathrm{eff}}$--$M_{\mathrm{peak}}$ relation for subhalos in our CDM and $k_0=22.8$ and $41.8~\mathrm{Mpc}^{-1}$ Bump simulations.
 Subhalos in the Bump simulations are generally more concentrated than their CDM counterparts, reaching $c_{\mathrm{eff}}\approx 50$, whereas the most concentrated CDM subhalos have $c_{\mathrm{eff}}\approx 30$.
 This enhancement is most pronounced at $M_{\mathrm{peak}}\approx 10^{9.5}~M_{\mathrm{\odot}}$ in the $k_0=22.8~\mathrm{Mpc}^{-1}$ case and at $M_{\mathrm{peak}}\approx 10^8~M_{\mathrm{\odot}}$ in the $k_0=41.8~\mathrm{Mpc}^{-1}$.
 This reflects the shift of the peak in the underlying transfer function between the two scenarios and aligns with the mass scales where the respective SHMFs are most strongly enhanced relative to CDM.
 The concentration distribution for the $k_0=32.1~\mathrm{Mpc}^{-1}$ model peaks at intermediate masses, as expected.